Sophie has been gaining publicity for her charity in Africa and for The Tavistock Festival.

-with features in the pipeline for The Westmorland Gazette and The Field.
+with features in the pipeline for The Westmorland Gazette.

 News coverage of the marathon reading of ‘We Didn’t Mean To Go To Sea’ on 21st October 2017 has been extensive with coverage on BBC News, BBC Radio Suffolk, and ITV local News when Griff Rhys Jones and Sophie Neville were both interviewed.

 A 6-page feature in Classic Sailor magazine.